Risë Stevens: Career

-Her other operatic roles included Fricka in Wagner's The Ring of the Nibelung, Marfa in Mussorgsky's Khovanshchina, Giulietta in The Tales of Hoffmann, and Prince Orlovsky in Die Fledermaus.
+Stevens' other operatic roles included Fricka in Wagner's The Ring of the Nibelung, Marfa in Mussorgsky's Khovanshchina, Giulietta in The Tales of Hoffmann, and Prince Orlovsky in Die Fledermaus.

 Stevens' acclaimed RCA Victor recording of the complete opera Carmen, conducted by Fritz Reiner and co-starring Jan Peerce, Robert Merrill and Licia Albanese remains a best-seller and has been continuously available since its original 1951 release.
 She also appeared in Paris, London, and the London Palladium.
 Stevens' farewell performance at the Metropolitan Opera was as Carmen in 1961.

 Stevens toured the U.S. annually for several decades singing recitals.
 In 1962, she recorded the voice of Glinda for Journey Back to Oz, but the production ran out of money and was halted for more than four years.
 It was only after the Filmation studio had made profits on their numerous television series that the project was completed (which was copyrighted 1971, released in 1972 in the United Kingdom and in 1974 in the United States).
 After her retirement from the operatic stage, Stevens served as General Manager of the Metropolitan Opera National Company until 1966 and later coached the new generation of singers at the Met.
 Stevens made occasional television appearances, including a guest-starring role on NBC's The Martha Raye Show.

+Stevens recorded the Original 1963 Studio Cast Recording of Lady in the Dark (Columbia OL-5990/OS-2390), singing the starring role of Liza Elliott.
+The album was digitally remastered (ADD) for CD in 1997, as part of the Masterworks Heritage Vocal Series (Sony MHK 62869).